brainuser5705/personal-website/_projects/personal-website.md

 - Own domain (removed for new version)

 **Development Process**
 My intentions of creating this version was to create a website "from scratch", using pure HTML/CSS and PHP.
 I came across the LAMP technology stack and started researching.
 Before starting, I had to learn PHP and re-learn SQL.
 I used XAMPP as a development environment with its built-in Apache and MariaDB.
 After that, I tried hosting it on my own Linux machine, but switched to Heroku.
 With Heroku hosting, I had to substantially change the backend design of my website including reworking file upload processes intended for my projects and blogs.
-You can read more about it in the link provided under Features.
+Here is the [dev log](https://docs.google.com/document/d/1SA3ubiG70d9M1Hqk-DVgXof6wn9dMNGebQ_Oc5kBN2c/edit?usp=sharing) that I kept.

 ---